Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Using Hit Dice

-Hit Dice are primarily used to recover hit points during a short rest:
+Hit Dice are primarily used to recover Hit Points during a short rest:

-- **Short Rest Recovery:** During a short rest (typically 1 hour), a character can spend one or more of their Hit Dice to regain hit points.
-The player rolls the Hit Die, adds the character's Constitution modifier to the result, and regains that many hit points.
+- **Short Rest Recovery:** During a short rest (typically 1 hour), a character can spend one or more of their Hit Dice to regain Hit Points.
+The player rolls the Hit Die, adds the character's Constitution modifier to the result, and regains that many Hit Points.
 Multiple Hit Dice can be rolled if desired.
     - **Example:** A 4th-level Fighter (d10 Hit Dice) with a +2 Constitution modifier can spend one of their Hit Dice during a short rest.
-They roll a d10, get a 6, add their +2 modifier for a total of 8 hit points recovered.
+They roll a d10, get a 6, add their +2 modifier for a total of 8 Hit Points recovered.
 They have three remaining Hit Dice for that day.
 - **Regaining Hit Dice:** After a long rest (typically 8 hours), a character regains spent Hit Dice up to a number equal to half their total Hit Dice (minimum of one die).
 For example, if a character has eight Hit Dice, they regain four after a long rest.

 ??? info "Other Uses of Hit Dice"